zimnickico/PBFiveM/README.md

 # Installation

 Although getting it to work couldn't be easier here you go.
-Firts drop PB (the file inside, not the master branch), then start the resource in your server.cfg
+First drop PB (the file inside, not the master branch), then start the resource in your server.cfg

 ```lua